AhmadJaber/intro-gatsby/README.md

 - deploy in `Netlify`.

 **package.json scripts**

-build - builds our production site, put everything in the public folder. serve - to see the built site, to see the site after `build`. analyze - analyze the gatsby bundle size.
+- build, builds our production site, put everything in the public folder.
+- serve, to see the built site, to see the site after `build`.
+- analyze, analyze the gatsby bundle size.

 > source plugins are plentiful in gatsby, gatsby has source-plugin for all most all `cms` & also others.
 > a gatsby site works javascript disabled, works offline with the plugins & only takes a few `kb` to download.